 Selling for Less

 Sellers in declining markets must compete on price.
+And if a house is not being sold to the cash house buyers, then the seller has no choice but to comply by the price being asked by the buyer and must accept their losses.
 Only the best properties can command prices equal to recent comps.
 In a buyer’s market, there are no premiums: getting the price of recent comps reflects a premium because prices are declining.
 Properties with negatives must price 10% or more below recent comps to attract the attention of buyers.
 There are many books and articles written about staging a property and various techniques a seller should employ to sell their home.
 Most of these writings pander to the ego and false hopes of sellers who refuse to compete on price.
 No amount of sales and marketing is going to convince a buyer to overpay in a buyer’s market.
 Price is the ultimate amenity.